 We operate in the US, Canada and internationally.
-The functional currency of the Company is US dollars and a significant number of our transactions are recorded in Canadian dollars and Euros.
+The functional currency of the Company is US dollars.
 Foreign currency exchange risk arises because the amount of the local currency income, expenses, cash flows, receivables and payables for transactions denominated in foreign currencies may vary due to changes in exchange rates ("transaction exposures") and because the non-US denominated financial statements of our subsidiaries may vary on consolidation into US dollars ("translation exposures").

 The most significant translation exposure arises from the Euro currency.
 We are required to revalue the Euro denominated net assets of the European subsidiaries at the end of each period with the foreign currency translation gain or loss recorded in other comprehensive income.
 We do not currently hedge translation exposures.
-Since the financial statements of Muzak, DMX, ICI and Technomedia are denominated in US dollars, the risk associated with translation exposure has been reduced following these acquisitions.
+Since the financial statements of Muzak, DMX, ICI and Technomedia are denominated in US dollars, the impact associated with translation exposure has been reduced following these acquisitions.